humberto-ortiz/megaprobe-lab/content/salhud-project.md

 municipality in the island of Puerto Rico according to major causes of death.

-The project started as a collaboration beween hackers from 3 UPR campuses for the
+The project started as a collaboration between hackers from 3 UPR campuses for the
 [First Puerto Rico Tech Summit Hackathon](https://www.hackerleague.org/hackathons/puerto-rico-tech-summit-hackathon) (Code For Puerto Rico) Jun 6th, 2013 in San Juan, Puerto Rico.